pantheon-systems/documentation/source/content/guides/drupal-9-v8/05-create-site.md

 editpath: drupal-9-v8-drops/05-create-site.md
 ---

-1. Use this link to create a new Drupal 9 Integrated Composer site from the Upstream: [https://dashboard.pantheon.io/sites/create?upstream_id=897fdf15-992e-4fa1-beab-89e2b5027e03](https://dashboard.pantheon.io/sites/create?upstream_id=897fdf15-992e-4fa1-beab-89e2b5027e03).
-On the **Create Your Pantheon Site** page:
+1. Create a new Drupal 9 Integrated Composer site from the Upstream using the: [Create Your Pantheon Site](https://dashboard.pantheon.io/sites/create?upstream_id=897fdf15-992e-4fa1-beab-89e2b5027e03) page.
+On the this page:

    - Enter a name for the site.